(05/2025) Nature Communications: Control of spatiotemporal activation of organ-specific vagal fibers by interferential stimulation

 Fall 2016

-Our groups will present the latest research findings on the effects of vagus nerve stimulation on brain function in monkeys, on inducing cortical plasticity using invasive neurostimation in humans and on a new wireless bidirectional BCI system.
-Also, Stavros Zanos will present the latest version of our closed-loop neurostimulation system (Neurochip3) at the CSNE booth.
+In the conference that took place in San Diego, CA, Stavros Zanos and colleagues presented latest research findings on the effects of vagus nerve stimulation on brain function in monkeys, on inducing cortical plasticity using invasive neurostimation in humans and on a new wireless bidirectional BCI system.
+Also, Stavros Zanos presented the latest version of our closed-loop neurostimulation system (Neurochip3) at the CSNE booth.

 Zanos S, Moorjani S, Sabesan S, Fetz EE: Effects of vagus nerve stimulation on cortical activity and excitability in the nonhuman primate [Abstract]